 Research output per year

 Building on my economics training, my research contributions are mainly in empirical corporate finance and governance, and banking.
-My portfolio develops four main areas of interest that explore how investment and financial decisions are affected by: 1) shareholders' and managerial incentives; 2) financial contracting; 3) how the two types of decisions ineract in the presence of financial constraints; and 4) how public and private firms differ in their corporate policies and risk and retun.
+My portfolio develops four main areas of interest that explore how investment and financial decisions are affected by: 1) shareholders' and managerial incentives; 2) financial contracting; 3) how the two types of decisions interact in the presence of financial constraints and human capital constraints; and 4) how public and private firms differ in their corporate policies and risk and retun.

 Working Papers